reinout/syseggrecipe/README.rst

 Description
 ===========

-The buildout recipe nens-syseggrecipe uses system installed eggs, called syseggs.
+The buildout syseggrecipe uses system installed eggs, called syseggs.
 These syseggs are used instead of installing them again during buildout.
 This is usefull for hard to compile eggs or eggs that need specific